fatso83/hubic-init-script/README.md

 Overview
 --------
 This is an init.d script to run the hubiC synchronization client as a service in a non graphic environment.
-The service runs as the `hubic` specific user.
+The service runs as the `hubic` user.

 Features
 --------